Skip to main content

 This checklist walks through key areas of fair housing education, including:

-When you’re ready, you can download the Fair Housing Compliance Checklist for Real Estate Schools by completing a short form later in this article.
+When you’re ready, you can download the Fair Housing Compliance Checklist for Real Estate Schools by completing the form below:

 Fair housing education for real estate agents carries greater weight than ever before.
 While fair housing training has long been part of licensing and CE, changes in the housing market and increased regulatory oversight are raising expectations for how agents apply these principles in practice.